AstraKairos/astrakairos/README.md

 ## Installation

-AstroKairos is designed to be easily installed via pip.
+AstraKairos is designed to be easily installed via pip.

 ```bash
 # It is recommended to use a virtual environment